KV Jubb Fellow 2015

 “Infections originating in wild animals now threaten every household: AIDS, Influenza, Ebola, SARS, Hanta, Hendra, Nipah, Zika, Pox, Plague.
 They threaten livestock, global food security and they threaten wild animal populations.”

-In the lecture, he will argue that veterinary medicine has both the capacity and a major obligation to apply its knowledge and problem-solving skills to understand and manage the wild animal side of the global health equation.
+In the lecture, Dr Leighton highlighted that veterinary medicine has both the capacity and a major obligation to apply its knowledge and problem-solving skills to understand and manage the wild animal side of the global health equation.

-Faculty of Veterinary and Agricultural Sciences Dean Ken Hinchcliff said Dr Leighton was a fitting choice as first KVF Jubb Fellow.
+Faculty of Veterinary and Agricultural Sciences Dean Ken Hinchcliff said Dr Leighton was a fitting choice as first KVF Jubb Fellow in 2015.

 “Ken Jubb was a world-renowned veterinary pathologist and educator who helped to establish a number of veterinary schools around Australia,” Professor Hinchcliff said.